NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap.rst

 the SVM and to use iSCSI multipath.
 Specifying an IP address for the dataLIF for the ontap-san driver forces the driver to disable multipath and use only the specified address.
 For the ontap-nas-economy driver, the limitVolumeSize option will also restrict the maximum size of the volumes it manages for qtrees.

+For ontap-nas-economy only, limitQtreeSize define the maximum size of the created qtree (PV). qtreePoolVolUnixPermissions allow to set specific permissions on the Flexvol which hosts qtrees. qtreePoolVolKeepIfEmpty disable the automatic deletion of empty Flexvol (use case: this is useful if you enable a snapvault relationship on the volume and you do not wish to break it). qtreePoolVolPrefix allow to have distinct prefix for Flexvol name and qtree name. qtreePoolVolSnapPolicyLookupPattern make trident to lookup existing Flexvol for reuse with less constrain on the snapshot policy set on the Flexvol.
+By default only Flexvol with a snapshot policy set to the snapshotPolicy attribute of the backend are reused.
+The qtreePoolVolSnapPolicyLookupPattern allow to define a pattern of snapshot policy name, so can set it to "*" to admit all snapshot policy or "SP_*" to accept only snapshot policy name starting with the "EP_" string (use case: setting a Snapvault backup can need an snapshot policy modification). qtreePoolVolExportPolicy allow to set a specific Export Policy on the Flexvol instead of the default one. qtreePoolVolMaxNumberOfQtrees set the maximum of qtrees hosted on a Flexvol.

 The nfsMountOptions parameter applies to all ONTAP drivers except ontap-san.
 The mount options for Kubernetes persistent volumes are normally specified in storage classes, but if no mount options are specified in a storage